Everton (footballer, born 1988): Flamengo

-On 27 December 2013 Flamengo announced Everton's signing from Tigres UANL.
+On 27 December 2013, Flamengo announced Everton's signing from Tigres UANL.

-In October 2016 Everton alongside, Alan Patrick, Marcelo Cirino, Pará and Paulinho got involved in trouble through the media due to excessive partying.
+In October 2016 Everton, alongside Alan Patrick, Marcelo Cirino, Pará and Paulinho got involved in trouble through the media due to excessive partying.
 The group of players were called "Bonde da Stella", because of the name of a brand of beer they used to drink in those parties.
 All five players were fined causing embarrassment with the club's directors, but only Paulinho left the club for the following season on loan to Santos.

-On 3 February 2017 Everton agreed to a contract extension with Flamengo until 2019.
+On 3 February 2017, Everton agreed to a contract extension with Flamengo until 2019.

-On 5 July 2017 Everton completed 100 Brazilian Série A matches for Flamengo playing against São Paulo.
+On 5 July 2017, Everton completed 100 Série A matches for Flamengo playing against São Paulo.

 São Paulo

-On 17 April 2018 São Paulo signed Everton after agreeing to pay his €3,5m release clause from Flamengo on a contract until 30 June 2021.
+On 17 April 2018, São Paulo signed Everton after agreeing to pay his €3,5m release clause from Flamengo on a contract until 30 June 2021.